History of Lake Retreat

 According to the diary kept by Rev. Ole Larson, another significant meeting took place on May 25, 1946.
 “Five ministers, Rev A. H. Johnson, Rev. A.C.
 Conrad, Rev. Victor Larson, Rev. Everett Backlin, and myself made a tour of the grounds and then held a prayer meeting at the site of the burned out dance hall where we knelt and committed the project to the Lord.”

 In the providence of God, this was a timely decision.
 Military surplus items were abundantly available at 10 cents on the dollar, new or used.
 Discharged Army Chaplain Anderson went on an authorized spending spree.
 Tents, bunk beds, mattresses, pillows and many other items were obtained to fill the needs for the camp scheduled in August.
-A large outer fly canvas became the cover for the outdoor dining area, and a large outer fly became the cover for the outdoor dining area, and large Chaplain’s tent served as the first tabernacle seating 500 people.
+A large outer fly canvas became the cover for the outdoor dining area, and large Chaplain’s tent served as the first tabernacle seating 500 people.

 By August 18 – 25, nearly 300 campers assembled for the first family camp at Lake Retreat.
 Rev. Ole Larson was asked to be the temporary caretaker, a position he held until the following September.
 On “All Conference Sunday”, the last day of the camp week, a thousand people assembled on a beautiful afternoon with as many outside the tent as inside.